turkonjavla/YelpCamp/README.md

 npm i -g nodemon (this will install nodemon globally on your machine)
 ```
- Create a .env file in the project root directory and put the following in it:
+ Create a .env file in the project root directory and paste the code below:
 ```
-DATABASEURL = yourlocaldatabase
+DATABASEURL = mongodb://localhost/yourdbname
 ```

 ## Task lists
 - [ ] Comments
 - [ ] Admin CP
-- [ ] Sign up/Login
+- [ ] Sign Up/Login
 - [ ] User profile
+- [ ]

 ## Acknowledgments
 - Colt Steele